-Don’t ever put her in a position where it’s “me or the kid.”
-Even one of my fellow female dating coaches started dating a guy with a kid and then complained to me that the kid always got precedence over her.
+Don’t ever put a single mom in a position where it’s “me or the kid.”
+I know some of my fellow female dating coaches started dating a guy with a kid and then complained to me that the kid always got precedence over her.
 Ugh, don’t be that person!

 Nothing will be set in stone again.
 Ever.
-Whether the kid is a baby or a teen, last-minute things will always pop up.
+Whether the kid is a baby, a preteen, or a teenager, last-minute things will always pop up.
 Day at the park?
 Nope, baby just got sick.
-Reservations at 9?
-Kid just coated themselves (and the walls) with Mommy’s makeup.
+Reservations at 9pm?
+Nope, her son or daughter just coated themselves (and the walls) with Mommy’s makeup.
 Night on the town?
 Her high-schooler just got caught sneaking out of the house.

 You were a kid — you know what you got up to!
 Having a child is like navigating portions of calm in between storms of activity.
 And just like Sam Jackson says in “Pulp Fiction,” “Be cool!”
 Don’t make a big deal out of it.
 Believe me, she’s probably been looking forward to this date all week and has done everything she could to set herself up for success, but the best laid plans of mice and men.

 It’s better sometimes to have more open-ended plans where timing isn’t as necessary.
 How you deal with these interruptions will endear you more to her than even the date may have!